-The craft brewing movement, while an undeniable boon to the beer fan, has had one arguably negative effect, which is the effacing of the bock beer “season”.
-Attenuated as the tradition was, into the 1980s beer fans awaited the springtime bock beer from the few breweries which made one.
-In Canada in Ontario and Quebec, Molson had a Spring Bock, and Labatt a Super Bock.
-If you hopped over the border you could find a bock from Genessee and other American brewers.
+The craft brewing movement, while undeniably a boon, has had arguably one downside: erasing the bock beer “season”.
+Attenuated as the tradition was by then, into the 1980s beer fans dutifully awaited the few springtime bock beers still available.
+In Canada, at least in Ontario and Quebec, Molson had a Spring Bock and Labatt a Super Bock.
+If you hopped over the border you could find a bock from Genessee and some other American brewers.

-In general, these were more tawny than the regular issue, and the Super Bock was a point or so higher abv than the 5% norm.
-Labels for these can be easily found online, even some reviews as the products either lasted into the first years of online rating or older bottles were being reviewed.
+In general, these were darker than the regular issue, and the Super Bock at any rate a point or so higher in alcohol.
+Label images for these are online, even some reviews as some products lasted into the early years of online rating.

-I remember these beers as mild, with a light molasses or dark sugar flavour.
+I remember the beers as mild-tasting, with a light molasses or dark sugar note.

-From the late 1800s until the present day, stories of bock’s origin offer the Einbeck story as the true account, but sometimes recount fanciful or heroic explanations if only (often) to dismiss them.
-One such is the two knights who had a drinking competition.
-The one who lost was said to have been butted by the goat (bock in German) in the winner’s tankard.
+From the late-1800s until the present day more fanciful or “heroic” explanations are offered, some connected to the goat aspect.
+One is that two knights had a drinking competition and the loser was viewed as butted by a goat via the winner’s tankard.
 Variations on the butting and goat story abound.

-The long-discredited sediment-in-the-vat story occasionally appears but must have been seen as silly even by the late 1800s as only the occasional story refers to it.
+The long-discredited, sediment-in-the-vat theory occasionally still appears.
+It must have seemed silly even in the late-1800s as only the occasional story in that period refers to it.

-And so Einbeck must claim the honour of the beer’s origin, until any different theory of origin may emerge.
+And so Einbeck must claim the honour of the beer’s origin, at least until a more persuasive theory emerges.

-You can read a good account in 1936, from a Plattsburgh, NY newspaper.
-This account takes more trouble over the details than most.
-The part about toasting the fertility goddess makes sense, the idea of the last season’s malt and hops honouring or being midwife to the new season’s bounty.
+A good account of bock, in 1936, appears in a Plattsburgh, NY newspaper.
+It takes more trouble over the details than most.
+The part about toasting the fertility goddess makes sense, it’s the idea of the last season’s malt and hops being honoured, or as midwife to anticipated bounty from the new season.

-The season in America for bock was anywhere from beginning of March to early May.
-March is the German season, but it was often extended in America, perhaps because Americans issued one bock, generally a dark beer, and eschewed the light-coloured helles bock which comes in May in the German calendar.
+The time for bock America was anywhere from the beginning of March to early May.
+March is the German season, but it was often extended in North America.
+Perhaps this was because Americans issued one bock, generally a dark beer, and eschewed the lighter-coloured Helles Bock that appears in May in the German calendar.

-The Doppel-Hirsch pictured, from Germany, is a classic bock taste albeit lighter than some I’ve had despite the doppel designation.
-Doppel is, or can be, almost a separate style but a signature taste informs most dark bock, at least in my experience.
-There are yet further variations, not just helles bock (or Maibock) but Eisbock, all worth exploring.
+The Doppel-Hirsch pictured, from Germany, is a classic bock albeit lighter than some I’ve had (despite the doppel designation).
+Doppel is, or can be, almost a separate style but a signature taste informs all dark bock, in my experience.
+There are yet further variations, not just Helles Bock (or Maibock) but the strong Eisbock, all worth exploring.

-Note to Ontario craft breweries: make the most authentic bock(s) you can and create a bock beer festival.
-There is still enough resonance in the folk memory for the bock tradition, people will respond to it gladly.
+Note to Ontario breweries.
+Make the most authentic bock(s) you can and create a bock beer festival.
+There is still enough resonance in the folk memory from the bock tradition.
+People will respond to it gladly.

 Note re images: the first image is from an April 30, 1935 news article in the Commercial Advertiser, Potsdam, NY, sourced from the NYS digital newspaper archive, here.
 The second image is from the 1936 article, in the same archive, linked in the text.
 Images are believed available for educational and historical purposes.
 All intellectual property therein belongs solely to their owner or authorized users.
 All feedback welcomed.